113ll3/Ibmclouddocscli/idt/commands.md

 #### `host`
 {: #host}

-* Parameter optionally used to define the host name of the application when you deploy to Cloud Foundry.
+* Parameter optionally used to define the host name of the app when you deploy to Cloud Foundry.
 * Usage `ibmcloud dev deploy --host [hostname]`

 #### `domain`
 {: #domain}

-* Parameter optionally used to define the domain of the application when you deploy to Cloud Foundry.
+* Parameter optionally used to define the domain of the app when you deploy to Cloud Foundry.
 * Usage `ibmcloud dev deploy --domain [domain]`

 ## diag